• Home

 • Required permits and their costs

-• Known local water problems (contaminants or hardness, for example)
+• Known local well water problems (contaminants or hardness, for example)

 • Anticipated depth of drilling